 Reviewer 1, Comment 6: Lines 275-277: What are the odds that the seined areas still had residual rotenone that fish were simply avoiding?
 This could also explain the reduction in Bluegill (lines 228-230).
 This is addressed a bit with the day 42 sampling for both species but might be worthy of discussion about interpreting immediate response.

 There is a near 0% chance that there is any residual rotenone in the seined areas 24 hours after application (Finlayson et al. 2000; McClay 2000; cited in this manuscript).
 Due to our extremely low rotenone dosage (now explained clearly in our Methods thanks to Reviewer 1, Comment 3) on the shoreline of small impoundments during the summer in the southeast, the rotenone biodegrades rapidly within a few hours, if not within one hour.
 We do not feel the need to add these details into the Discussion regarding fish avoidance of the area.
-If Largemouth Bass and Bluegill both avoided the area at the same high rates, which they did not (96% and 62%, respectively [231]) then this could be something to further investigate and talk about.
+If Largemouth Bass and Bluegill both avoided the area at the same high rates, which they did not (96% and 62%, respectively [lines 231]) then this could be something to further investigate and talk about.

 Reviewer 1, Comment 7: Lines 355-363: I appreciate that the funding and questions leading to this project differentiate between large and small small impoundments.
 However, addition of the terms here introduces unnecessary confusion.
 Perhaps just mention larger impoundments rather than larger small impoundments?